 All the air vanished from the tent.
 Possibly there wasn’t any air anywhere else in the universe.
 Another Lyctor benefit: Gideon was discovering she didn’t need to breathe.

 “I got that, thanks.”
 She waited for the anger.
 Expected it.
 There always seemed to be more anger.
 But the words were sand poured over the charred embers of her heart, leaving her cold and heavy.
-A body cast in copper, except for the faint trembling of her limbs.
-Just a side effect of her being dead for awhile, probably.
+Her hands were trembling a little.
+Probably a side effect of being dead for awhile.
 She should asked Palamedes about it.